freebsd/pkg/README.md

 For more information on backing up your local package database, please refer to pkg-backup(1)

+<a name="pkgcreate"></a>
+### Creating a package repository

+You can also use pkgng, so that you create a package repository.

+In order to create a package repository you need to use the 'pkg create' command.

+Here's an example that will create a repository of all your currently installed packages:

+	# cd /path/with/enough/space
+	# pkg create -a
+	# pkg repo .

+The above commands will create a repository of all packages on your system.

+Now you can share your repo with other people by letting them know of your repository :)

+<a name="resources"></a>
 ### Additional resources

 * The Git repository of [pkgng is hosted on Github][1]